Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Power-Law Kernel (PLK) Regression

-where $(i)$ follows from the assumption $\lambda_j\eqsim j^{-\beta}$.
-Thus, the parameter $\alpha:=s\beta$ characterizes the task's {\bf intrinsic difficulty}, while $s$ measures the {\bf relative difficulty} with respect to the chosen model.
-For a fixed target (i.e., fixed $\alpha$), choosing a higher-capacity model (smaller $\beta$) increases the value of $s = \alpha/\beta$, effectively making the task relatively easier.
-We will analyze, for a fixed target, how varying $\beta$, i.e., the model capacity, influences the corresponding scaling behavior.
+Since $\{\hat{\phi}_j\}$ are orthonormal, this assumption implies that the spectral energy of $f^*$ decays as a power law.
+The exponent $\alpha:=s\beta$ therefore quantifies the task’s {\bf intrinsic difficulty}, which depends only on the target function itself and is independent of the model spectrum.
+In contrast, $s$ measures the {\bf relative difficulty} with respect to a model of capacity~$\beta$: for a fixed~$f^*$ (fixed~$\alpha$), adopting a higher-capacity model (smaller~$\beta$) increases~$s=\alpha/\beta$, making the task relatively easier.
+In other words, the same task appears easier to a higher-capacity model.